Gammer0909/ConsoleGraphics/README.md

  # Quickstart
   Currently there are no .dlls for downloading, so simply copy + paste the namespaces into your code.

-  If you wish to use the namespaces in another file, use this: [Namespaces](https://www.learnhowtoprogram.com/c-and-net/objects-and-methods/namespaces-and-file-structure)
+  If you wish to use the namespaces in another file, use this: [C# Namespaces](https://www.learnhowtoprogram.com/c-and-net/objects-and-methods/namespaces-and-file-structure)